Find and request aerial photography of a smaller town, place or site

 3. Request to view the photographs at the Library

 Once you have identified a group of photographs in the catalogue, you can request to view the prints in the Special Collections Reading Room.
-To do this, scroll down, select "In the Library" and then "Request this".
+To do this click "Request" from the catalogue record.

 Please ensure you specify in the notes field exactly which photographs you would like to view, for example “Runs 3-5” or “photographs 129-136”.